TARIFFS & TRADE IMPACT: History of Tariffs

 The latter half of the 20th century saw the proliferation of free trade agreements aimed at reducing or eliminating tariffs between participating countries.
 The North American Free Trade Agreement (NAFTA), which came into effect on January 1, 1994, eliminated tariffs and quantitative restrictions among the United States, Canada, and Mexico, creating one of the world’s largest free trade areas.

 Over time, tariffs evolved from rigid tools of protectionism into flexible instruments of global economic cooperation.
 Countries started recognising the mutual benefits of reducing barriers through Free Trade Agreements (FTAs).
-For instance, Singapore has signed 51 FTAs, China 48, India 46, and Bangladesh 16.
+Singapore has signed 51 FTAs.
+Furthermore, China holds 48 such agreements.
+Similarly, India maintains 46 trade deals.
+Consequently, Bangladesh operates with 16 pacts.
 This shift reflects a broader move from safeguarding domestic markets to fostering shared growth through interconnected trade networks.

 🧾 Conclusion